 Theta of Minnesota participates in the Phi Beta Kappa Visiting Scholar Program.
 This program contributes to the intellectual life of our campuses by giving our students, staff, and faculty the opportunity to spend time with some of America's most distinguished scholars.
 Links to the recordings of some of our Visiting Scholars' lectures are available below.

-David F. Weiman: "The Social Cost of Mass Incarceration: A Labor Market Perspective"
+- David F. Weiman, "The Social Cost of Mass Incarceration: A Labor Market Perspective" (November 17, 2016)

-Phi Beta Kappa's (En)Lightning Talks series brings together thinkers from around the country to give electrifying five-minute talks on a range of topics.
+- PBK's (En)Lightning Talks series "brings together arts and sciences experts from around the country to give electrifying five-minute talks."

 - Check out the Phi Beta Kappa Book Awards!